- Education and training

 - Qualified naturopathic doctors

-A qualified naturopathic doctor is one who practices in a regulated province or state or, if practicing in an unregulated province or state, has obtained and maintains his/her registration in a regulated province/state and has completed a four-year, full-time program at an accredited school of naturopathic medicine.
-Following the completion of an accredited program, NDs must successful complete standardized North American Board exams known as the Naturopathic Physicians Licensing Examinations (NPLEX) in order to qualify for regulation/licensing.
+A qualified naturopathic doctor is one who has completed a four-year, full-time program at an accredited school of naturopathic medicine.
+Following the completion of an accredited program, NDs must write and pass standardized North American Board exams known as the Naturopathic Physicians Licensing Examinations (NPLEX) in order to qualify for regulation/licensing.

 To find out if a naturopathic doctor is qualified, either check with the naturopathic regulatory board of your province or contact the CAND.